 Police in Bangkok have detained a couple they believe are responsible for the forced labor and child trafficking of six children from the Shan state of Myanmar.

-Officers from Pracha Chuen police station and the Department of Provincial Administration raided a residence on Ngamwongwan Road in the Lak Si district of Bangkok early Saturday morning, which led to the arrest of two individuals.
+Officers from Pracha Chuen police station and the Department of Provincial Administration raided a residence on Ngamwongwan Road in the Lak Si district of Bangkok early Saturday morning, arresting two individuals.

 They were later identified only as Mr Golf, 35, and Ms Aye, 33.

-The raid came after the mother of two of the children contacted the Human Rights and Development Foundation after she was unable to contact her two daughters.
-She said that the couple had asked her if her daughters could help as their business was struggling.
+The raid came after the mother of two children contacted the Human Rights and Development Foundation after she could not contact her two daughters.
+She said the couple had asked her if her daughters could help as their business struggled.

-She told authorities the girls’ pay was only 5,000 baht after they had worked for a few months.
+She told authorities that the girls’ pay was only 5,000 baht after they had worked for a few months.
 She sought assistance from the authorities out of concern for her daughter’s safety.
-She found out afterward from the Human Rights and Development Foundation that the girls had their phones taken away by the couple.
+Afterward, she found out from the Human Rights and Development Foundation that the couple had taken the girls’ phones.

-According to the police report the couple operated a Mala food business and forced the children to work from 6:30 p.m. to 4:00 a.m.
-Six children were rescued, with ages ranging from twelve to eighteen, according to the police report.
+According to the police report, the couple operated a Mala food business and forced the children to work from 6:30 p.m. to 4:00 a.m.
+Six children, ages ranging from twelve to eighteen, were rescued, according to the police report.

-The Children told authorities that the couple would beat if they didn’t work and would tie their legs together when they were;t working to prevent them from escaping.
+The Children told authorities that the couple would beat them if they didn’t work and would tie their legs together when they weren’t working to prevent them from escaping.
 The girls said that Mr. Golf touched them inappropriately and forced them to bathe while he watched against their will.

-The couple is facing multiple charges, including statutory rape, human trafficking, forced labour, and child slavery.
+The couple is facing multiple charges, including statutory rape, human trafficking, forced labor, and child slavery.
 According to the police, Mr. Golf admitted to a previous charge of child solicitation in 2023.

 Child exploitation is a major concern in Thailand, as many children are forced to work in hazardous jobs such as agriculture and fishing.
 They frequently work long hours without receiving remuneration.

-This problem is related with poverty and a lack of educational possibilities.
+This problem is related to poverty and a lack of educational possibilities.
 The cycle continues as many families rely on their children’s income to survive.
-Nonprofit groups and government initiatives are making headway; but, the size of the problem requires extra resources and attention.
+Nonprofit groups and government initiatives are making headway, but the size of the problem requires extra resources and attention.

 Related News: